Vrana, Greiss lead Red Wings to 4-3 win over Tampa Bay

 Lucas Raymond and Oskar Sundqvist also scored for Detroit, which improved to 1-1-2 against Tampa Bay this season.
 Thomas Greiss stopped 38 shots.

+“This was a good game for us and I think we can take a lot of positives out of it,” Vrana said.
+“I think we played great and deserved to win.
+We just put ourselves in a good position to win the game.”

 Lightning captain Steven Stamkos finished with three assists.
-He tied Marty St. Louis for the franchise record for career points at 953.
+He tied Hall of Famer Marty St. Louis for the franchise record for career points at 953.

 Vrana scored the eventual winning goal on a breakaway, stripping Mikhail Sergachev of the puck at the Detroit blue line and skating in alone on Vasilevskiy at 5:09 of the third period.